 When I dipped my toes into the online witch community, I was horrified, but not altogether surprised, by the amount of antisemitism that festered beneath the surface of the pretty spell jars and love and light facade.

 Witches flew into a rage at any mention of the witch-craze of Europe but would turn around and perpetuate antisemitic tropes and stereotypes that have been used to commit genocide against Jews for centuries.

 What struck me was the complete irony of white witches screaming about oppression while having a complete lack of education on the history of antisemitism and witchcraft.

 What many modern witches fail to realize is how much of the history they so frequently reference was intertwined with antisemitism and hatred of Jews, particularly Jewish women.
-The things used to identify witches were common within Judaism and within Jewish communities, leading scholars to understand that the "Renaissance constructions of witchcraft owed much to the fifteenth-century typological construction of Jewish “heresy” and the nature of its persecution".
+The things used to identify witches were commonly associated with the Jewish community, leading scholars to understand that the "Renaissance constructions of witchcraft owed much to the fifteenth-century typological construction of Jewish “heresy” and the nature of its persecution".
 (1).

 "For the most part, witches and Jews were persecuted interchangeably.
 Both witches and Jews were perceived traitors to Christian society who must be eradicated".